 Voracious readers at Maple Heights prepare to dive into "Finding Langston" | Read With Us!

 March 2 is Read Across America Day.
-To get to know some voracious readers in Northeast Ohio, Ideastream’s Anna Huntsman and Rachel Rood went to visit fifth grade students at Barack Obama Elementary School, part of Maple Heights City Schools, for a new "Sound of Ideas" series we’re calling, “Read with Us!”
+To get to know some voracious readers in Northeast Ohio, Ideastream Public Media’s Anna Huntsman and Rachel Rood went to visit fifth grade students at Barack Obama Elementary School, part of Maple Heights City Schools, for a new "Sound of Ideas" series we’re calling, “Read with Us!”

 They're reading "Finding Langston," and we encourage you, our listeners, to also read this book with the young readers in your life.
 We’d love to hear your thoughts in the next part of our “Read with Us!” series.